aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - some developer working on `Stable` has hung a dependency on `Flexible` – `Stable` depends on `Flexible`;
 - as a result, `Flexible` is no longer be easy to change; – a change to `Flexible` will force us to deal with `Stable` and its dependents.

+> Any component that we expect to be volatile shouldn't be depended on by a component that is difficult to change.
+Otherwise, the volatile component will also be difficult to change.

 We can fix it by using the DIP.

 #### THE STABLE ABSTRACTIONS PRINCIPLE